 Hollingsworth LLP Conducts In-Person Civil Jury Trial Amid COVID-19 Pandemic.

 Beginning on November 4, 2020, Firm partner Matthew Malinowski appeared in the 18th Judicial District Court in Iberville Parish, Louisiana as co-lead counsel (along with Tony Clayton of Clayton, Fruge and Ward) on behalf of SABIC Petrochemicals for the first civil jury trial in that court amid the COVID-19 pandemic.
-Managing Partner Donald Fowler and Firm associates Carter Thurman, Kyle McWaters, and Jessica Tabibian also participated at trial.
+Also participating at trial were Donald Fowler, Carter Thurman, and Jessica Tabibian.

 SABIC Petrochemicals sued The Williams Companies for several hundred million dollars in business interruption and other damages.
 The case involved breach of contract and contractual indemnification claims stemming from an explosion and subsequent two-year shutdown of a petrochemical plant SABIC Petrochemicals co-owned in Geismar, Louisiana.